Love the look of country kitchens? Then you'll love our country kitchen ideas.

-10. Achieve Cotswolds elegance with muted colours
+13. Achieve Cotswolds elegance with muted colours

-Paired with classic touches such as brass taps and butler’s sink salvaged during the renovation of the house, these muted green kitchen cabinets have a distinct air of Cotswolds elegance about them.
+Paired with classic touches such as brass taps and butler’s sink salvaged during the renovation of the house, these muted green Shaker style kitchen cabinets have a distinct air of Cotswolds elegance about them.

-11. Incorporate interiors trends without compromising the country feel
+14. Incorporate interiors trends without compromising the country feel

 Be inspired by these dark and dramatic kitchen design ideas.

 Here, handmade drawers and cabinets combine with salvaged finds and open shelving for a charming, relaxed finish that's so easy to live with.

-13. Source antique and reclaimed pieces character
+16. Source antique and reclaimed pieces character

-A country kitchen isn't complete without antique and reclaimed finds which will instantly add character to the space and give it that lived-in feel that so many of us crave in a cottage kitchen.
+A country kitchen isn't complete without antique and reclaimed finds which will instantly add character to the space and give it that lived-in feel that so many of us crave in a country kitchen.

 So, if your kitchen cabinetry is brand new, in fact, especially if it's brand new, add in some handpicked, pre-loved pieces to give the whole room a characterful boost.

-14. Display utensils for a lived-in look
+18. Display utensils for a lived-in look

 In a traditional country kitchen, nothing would have been neatly stashed away in cupboards and cabinets, whatever was useful would have been to hand.